vijishmadhavan/PARSE-CLIP/README.md

 ## What can PARSE-PIC do?

-### - Combine Images from multiple datasets, to create a new dataset.
+### - Combine Images from multiple datasets to create a new dataset.

 #### Search Query - Specs